Dermstore Anniversary Sale: Up to 25% Off Beauty, Skin & Hair Care

-Dermstore Anniversary Sale: Save Up to 25% Off Beauty, Skin & Hair Care -- NuFace, Peter Thomas Roth and More
+Shop the Dermstore Anniversary Sale and Save Up to 25% Off Beauty, Skin & Hair Care

-Dermstore is celebrating 22 years of business with a sale (and yes, it's good).
-Dermstore's Anniversary Sale Event is the perfect way to grab your favorite products (or try some new ones) and save some money in the process.
+To celebrate 22 years of business, Dermstore is having a massive sale with tons of deep discounts on your favorite beauty products (and products you've been wanting to try!).
 From now until August 17th, Dermstore is taking up to 25% off select brands when you use the promo code CELEBRATE at checkout.
 And, if you have an account at Dermstore, you can rack up 2x as many points with select brands -- so really, there's no reason not to shop.

-During this Dermstore sale, you can stock up on cult-favorite hair beauty tools like the NuFace Trinity Facial Toning Kit (or, if you already have the kit, some of the brand's accessories) or the ultra-cute and super-effective Pro Dryer 2000 from Harry Josh Pro Tools.
+During Dermstore's Anniversary Sale Event, you can stock up on cult-favorite hair beauty tools like the NuFace Trinity Facial Toning Kit (or, if you already have the kit, some of the brand's accessories) or the ultra-cute and super-effective Pro Dryer 2000 from Harry Josh Pro Tools.
 Or, level up on luxe skincare and build out your daily routine with must-have products like hydrating moisturizers with hyaluronic acid, eye masks, serums, cleansers with salicylic acid, and other potent ingredients.

 Whatever your skin, makeup, hair or other beauty needs may be, you'll be sure to find anything and everything you're looking for during Dermstore's sale.
 Whether you have clogged pores, dry skin, sensitive skin, dark spots, an uneven skin, fine lines, and more, the Dermstore Anniversary Sale has a product for all of your skin care, hair care, makeup and beauty needs.
 But just in case you want to know what ET Style's must-have items from the sale are, we pulled them all together for you to shop below.